htoooth/txt2shp/README.md

 	Example:
 	 txt2shp -i you_dir -o you_dir -x 2 -y 4

 ## About
-GDAL,git and other open source soft.
+Thanks to GDAL, Git and other open source softs.

 ## Copyright
-MIT Lisense
+This app is belong to htoo.
+If you want to change some code, please let me know.
+Note you have no right to change code but you can use binary file.